chapimenge3/old-blog.chapimenge.com/content/posts/django/cahing.md

 ...
 ```

-As your redis cache grows in size or you want to use multiple redis instances, you can use Redis either either as a semicolon or comma delimited string, or as a list.
+As your redis cache grows in size or you want to use multiple redis instances, you can use Redis either as a **comma(,)** or **semicolon(;)** delimited string, or as a list.
 While using multiple redis instances, django will use the first redis instance for writing and the rest for reading.

 ```python
 ...